MicrosoftDocs/azure-devops-docs/docs/cli/azure-devops-cli-in-yaml.md

 [!INCLUDE [version-eq-azure-devops](../includes/version-eq-azure-devops.md)]

-If you wish to use Azure DevOps CLI with a YAML pipeline, you can use the following example to understand how YAML can be used to install Azure CLI, add the Azure DevOps extension, and run Azure DevOps CLI commands.
+If you wish to use Azure DevOps CLI with a YAML pipeline, you can use the following examples to install Azure CLI, add the Azure DevOps extension, and run Azure DevOps CLI commands.

 > [!NOTE]
 > The steps in this article show how to authenticate with Azure DevOps and run `az devops` commands using the Azure DevOps CLI extension.
 If you want to use Azure CLI to interact with Azure resources, use the [AzureCLI task](/azure/devops/pipelines/tasks/reference/azure-cli-v2).

 ## Authenticate with Azure DevOps

-Some Azure DevOps CLI commands that don't call into Azure DevOps, like `az devops configure` and `az devops -h`, do not require any authentication, but most commands interact with Azure DevOps and do require authentication.
+Some Azure DevOps CLI commands that don't call into Azure DevOps, like `az devops configure` and `az devops -h`, don't require any authentication, but most commands interact with Azure DevOps and do require authentication.
 You can authenticate using the [System.AccessToken](../pipelines/build/variables.md#systemaccesstoken) security token used by the running pipeline, by assigning it to an environment variable named `AZURE_DEVOPS_EXT_PAT`, as shown in the following example.

 # [Bash](#tab/bash)